scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 The United States began its reconnaissance of the solar system in the early 1960s.
 As NASA developed new technologies to build and operate robotic probes in deep space, JPL was working out how to guide those probes to their destinations.
-In order to fly a spacecraft to Mars or Jupiter, engineers needed a way to model its trajectory through interplanetary space.
-They needed to collect `tracking data` that would allow them to make informed adjustments to their trajectory models.
-They also needed a way of designing maneuvers that would nudge a wayward probe back on course.
+In order to fly spacecraft to Mars or Jupiter, engineers needed a way to model their trajectories through interplanetary space.
+This was partly a problem of **astrodynamics**, a field of study that mathematically describes how man-made objects move through space.
+It was also a problem of computation because engineers needed a way to actually solve these complex astrodynamic equations for real spacecraft.
+Beyond modeling the motion of spacecraft, engineers needed a way to actually measure the location of spacecraft over time so they could make informed corrections to their models.
+They also needed a way of designing engine burns, or maneuvers, that would nudge a wayward probe back on course.

-The problem of `deep space navigation` quickly became coupled with software and computing.
+These efforts, collectively known as *deep space navigation*, quickly became coupled with software and computing.
 The first programs JPL wrote to navigate spacecraft were written on punch-cards and processed through an IBM 7090 mainframe.
 [Eke05]_ Advances in computing technology were eagerly consumed by navigators, as more storage and faster processing meant the models used fly spacecraft could be made increasingly detailed and sophisticated.

 Starting in 1964, a group of engineers, led by Ted Moyer, began developing the astrodynamic algorithms and software that would